A lesson Parkland shooting survivor David Hogg learned: Find the joy

 I think one of the things that makes me the most hopeful is that we can fund more violence intervention programs, that don't increase the mass incarceration rate, that focus on getting young people the resources they need to not pick up a gun in the first place — specifically working with young men, who need mentorship and resources and tutoring and everything that they need to get through school.
 We have agreement there.
 We have agreement around more mental health funding in our schools.
 But I do think it's important to note the shooter at my high school had tons of mental health stuff.
 From my understanding, ... there were school psychologists, there were therapists, there were all these different things involved.
 And I don't think one more therapist would have made the difference for him.

-But I do think it's worth investing in mental health to address the two thirds of gun deaths that are suicides, [THE NUMBER IS SLIGHTLY LOWER THAN 2/3; MAYBE IT'S CLOSE ENOUGH?] and also in especially the PTSD our young people, especially our young Black and brown people in this country have from gun violence that's happening outside of their schools on a near daily basis that is not getting addressed.
-The trauma that that creates and how that harms them ... and prevents them from being able to study as effectively as they could.
-It really hurts their long-term potential and growth, which overall not only harms them and their community, but harms our country, because we aren't enabling every American to be all that they can be, because our government is failing to do one of its core principles laid out in our preamble of ensuring the domestic tranquility.
+But I do think it's worth investing in mental health to address ... especially our young Black and brown people in this country have from gun violence that's happening outside of their schools on a near daily basis that is not getting addressed.
+The trauma that that creates and how that harms them ... and prevents them from being able to study as effectively as they could, it really hurts their long-term potential and growth, which overall not only harms them and their community, but harms our country, because we aren't enabling every American to be all that they can be, because our government is failing to do one of its core principles laid out in our preamble of ensuring the domestic tranquility.

 On using the reform of the tobacco industry as a blueprint for gun reform